+Before you can learn how to remove lice, you need to know what lice are.
 A louse is a little bug that feeds off of your blood.
 Think of him as a tiny mosquito that you cannot see and that is limited because he can’t fly or jump.
 Once he gets to a head, he’s stuck there unless the infested head touches another and he makes a run for it.

 What do they eat?

 Blood.
 Believe it or not, they actually prefer to stick to the same blood type they started with.
 So unless the head that gets close to their home head is the same blood type, they’d prefer to stay put.

 - Every year in the US, 6 to 12 million people get lice.
 That’s a lot of lice.

 - Children ages 3 to 11 years of age are most commonly afflicted with lice, likely because they have more head-to-head contact than older children.